elementor/elementor/docs/core/base/document.md

 		return __( 'Article', 'plugin-textdomain' );
 	}

-	// Assume that the there are widgets that belongs to a new category called `article-elements` protected static function get_editor_panel_categories() {
+	// Assume that there are widgets that belong to a new category called `article-elements`. protected static function get_editor_panel_categories() {
 		$categories = [
 			'article-elements' => [